-Online Anxiety Therapy in OH, PA, TN, CA and FL
+Online Anxiety Therapy in CA, FL, OH, PA, TN and TX

 “If you trade your authenticity for safety, you may experience the following: anxiety, depression, eating disorders, addiction, rage, blame, resentment and inexplicable grief.” – Brené Brown